marmelab/react-admin/doc/4.14/Architecture.md

 ```
 {% endraw %}

-The fact that hook names often end with `Controller` is intentional and reflects the use of [the Model-View-Controller (MCV) pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) for complex components in react-admin.
+The fact that hook names often end with `Controller` is intentional and reflects the use of [the Model-View-Controller (MVC) pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) for complex components in react-admin.

 - The Controller logic is handled by React hooks (e.g. `useListController`).
 - The view logic is managed by React components (e.g. `<List>`).